Accept what is, let go of what was, and have faith in your journey.

 - Sometimes it takes a little heartbreak to shake you awake, help you let go, and show you that you are worth so much more than you were settling for.

 - When it comes to social drama, letting go of other people’s rude remarks is the best step forward.
-Most haters don’t really hate you; they just hate where they are in life, and you’re a reflection of what they wish to become.
-(Marc and I discuss this in detail in the “Relationships” chapter of 1,000 Little Things Happy, Successful People Do Differently.)
+Most haters don’t really hate you; they just hate where they are in life, and you’re simply collateral damage to their inner angst and reactionary behavior.
+(Angel and I discuss this in detail in the “Relationships” chapter of 1,000 Little Things Happy, Successful People Do Differently.)

 - Your heart might be bruised, but it will gradually heal and become capable of feeling the beauty of life once again.
 It’s happened to you before, and it will happen again – life is always changing.
 When something ends or someone leaves, it’s because something else or someone else is about to arrive – you will feel alive and whole again soon.

 It can be difficult to leave a long-term life situation behind, even when your inner-compass tells you that things aren’t right and it’s time to let go.
 At this point, you can choose to let go and endure the sudden pain of leaving behind the familiar to make way for a new chapter in your life, or you can stay and suffer a constant, aching pain that gradually eats away at your heart and mind, like a cancer… until you wake up one day and find yourself buried so deep in the dysfunction of the situation that you barely remember who you are and what you desire.

 Don’t do this you yourself!